Accessibility

 Visitors with children.

-We do understand that children can get restless during a service or a concert.
+We do understand that children can get restless during a service.

-• There is a 'Kiddies Corner' towards the back of church that is supplied with colours and paper, books and a few toys.
+• There is a 'Kiddies Corner' towards the back of church that is supplied with colours and paper, books and some toys.
 Please feel free to use these whenever you wish.

 Visitors with adults with learning difficulties or additional needs.